LukeEcomod/SOCFramework/README.md

 ## Download Yasso models, LukeWeather and SOCFramework
 Yasso07 is located in [YASSO07](https://github.com/YASSOmodel/YASSO07) GitHub repository.
 You will notice *Code* menu where you can download the zip file.
-To use `git` copy the address and write in terminal:
+To use `git` write the following command in terminal:

 	git clone https://github.com/YASSOmodel/YASSO07

 Yasso20 is located in [YASSO20](https://github.com/YASSOmodel/Yasso20).
-Download zip file or use `git`:
+In the same way download zip file or use `git`:

 	git clone https://github.com/YASSOmodel/Yasso20